andrii2g/incident-lens/README.md

 The v0 config is deliberately explicit.
 You choose which indexes/data streams and which PromQL queries are worth collecting.
 There is no hidden auto-discovery and no AI planner in the first version.

-## MVP scope

-Included:

-- Elasticsearch search over configured indexes/data streams
-- Prometheus `query_range` over configured PromQL expressions
-- normalized evidence model
-- deterministic Markdown report
-- Mermaid flow-style timeline
-- sanitized AI context output

-Not included yet:

-- Grafana connector
-- alert manager connector
-- Kubernetes connector
-- full correlation engine
-- automatic symptom classification
-- direct AI provider integration
-- writing anything back to production systems

-## AI usage model
+## Scope

-IncidentLens produces `ai-context.md`.
-You can paste that file into an AI assistant and ask for:

-- a short executive summary
-- likely cause hypotheses
-- missing evidence
-- next checks
-- a cleaner incident timeline

-The AI should only analyze the prepared evidence.
-It should not query Elasticsearch, Prometheus, Kubernetes, or production systems directly.
+IncidentLens collects evidence from configured Elasticsearch and Prometheus sources, then writes `evidence.json`, `report.md`, `timeline.mmd`, and `ai-context.md` for review.
+AI is optional and should only analyze the prepared output, not connect to production systems directly.